Last Updated: Mar. 24, 2026

 This document addresses deals in the 'Originated to Sent to INS' stages, ensuring they meet their respective Velocity goal.
-It also clarifies the roles and responsibilities of AMs and the Leadership Team while outlining an escalation process for recurring behavior and trends.
+It also clarifies the roles and responsibilities of AMs and the Leadership Team, and outlines an escalation process for recurring behavior and trends.

 Responsibility: AMs/RMs/Admins